Metropolitan Areas with more than one million people

 A Stable and Business-Friendly Environment

-Over the past two years, the City of Middletown implemented the One Stop Shop concept, whereby new business prospects can meet with the City development team (Economic Development, Planning, Zoning, and Building Inspection) before, during and after the project so that the City can streamline Planning and Zoning compliance, permitting issues and construction inspections to most easily, quickly and cost-effectively gain compliance for new businesses with all city requirements.
-We are passed a new zoning code in first quarter 2018, which is one of the most comprehensive and state-of-the-art zoning ordinances in operation in Ohio.
+The City of Middletown utilizes a One Stop Shop concept, whereby new business prospects can meet with the City development team (Economic Development, Planning, Zoning, and Building Inspection) before, during and after the project so that the City can streamline Planning and Zoning compliance, permitting issues and construction inspections to most easily, quickly and cost-effectively gain compliance for new businesses with all city requirements.
+A new zoning code was passed by city council in 2019, which is one of the most comprehensive and state-of-the-art zoning ordinances in operation in Ohio.
 We have defined land use plans that clearly lay out permitted and conditional uses in areas surrounding the proposed project site.

 Urban or Suburban locations with the potential to attract and retain strong technical talent

 The pool of educational facilities and access to employee talent in the area is extensive.
 In Middletown, the city hosts the Miami University-Middletown branch of Miami University, Cincinnati State - Middletown, Greentree Health Sciences Academy, and partners with nearby Warren County Career Center and Butler Tech.

 The greater Dayton and Cincinnati metropolitan areas offers a robust pool of talent with post-secondary graduates from the Air Force Institute of Technology (Wright-Patterson AFB), Antioch College (Yellow Springs), Cedarville University (Cedarville), Central State University (Wilberforce), Kettering College of Medical Arts (Kettering), Sinclair Community College (Dayton), University of Dayton (Dayton), Wilberforce University (Wilberforce), Wittenberg University (Springfield), Wright State University (Fairborn), the University of Cincinnati (Cincinnati), Northern Kentucky University (Highland Heights KY), Xavier University (Cincinnati) Gateway Community and Technical College (Covington), College of Mount St. Joseph (Cincinnati), Thomas More College (Crestview Hills), and Wilmington College (Wilmington).